Washington State Foreclosure Fairness Program

 Washington is a “non-judicial foreclosure” state, meaning a lender can foreclose on a property through a third party, the trustee, and not the court system.
 However, the trustee has a duty of good faith towards both the lender and the homeowner.
 This non-judicial process is described in the Foreclosure Fairness Program Brochure.

 Contact a FREE housing counselor ANYTIME at 1-877-894-HOME(4663).

 Foreclosure prevention counseling is provided free of charge to Washington homeowners.
-Counselors are trained to help homeowners understand their options and determine the best course of action, including referring them into the Mediation Program, if the homeowner is eligible for mediation.
+Counselors are trained to help homeowners understand their options and determine the best course of action, including referring them to the Mediation Program if they are eligible for mediation.

 Low and moderate-income homeowners can also contact the statewide civil legal aid program at

 1-800-606-4819 or visit www.nwjustice.org/get-legal-help.

 Foreclosure mediation is a process where a neutral third party (the “mediator”) helps the homeowner (the “borrower”) and the lender (the “beneficiary”) openly communicate and reach a fair, voluntary, and negotiated agreement whenever possible.
 The homeowner and the lender each pay half of the mediation fee to prepare, schedule, and conduct a mediation session.
 If more than one session is necessary, additional fees may apply.

 Who is eligible to participate in the Mediation Program?